-(a) Upon written application, and with the approval of the employer, individuals may take extended sabbatical for the purposes of research and/or study.

-(b) The financial compensation for such a two-year period shall not be less than 125% of the individual's nominal salary in the second year of the sabbatical.

-(c) The individual's participation in the benefit plans, including the Carleton University Retirement Plan, will be in accordance with the provisions of Article 21.3(e).
+- (a) Upon written application, and with the approval of the employer, individuals may take extended sabbatical for the purposes of research and/or study. - (b) The financial compensation for such a two-year period shall be 65% of the individual's nominal salary in each year of the sabbatical. - (c) The individual's participation in the benefit plans, including the Carleton University Retirement Plan, will be in accordance with the provisions of Article 21.3(e).